 - For the cherry, Grey Goose's Cherry Noir is a favorite.

-- Stoli's Blueberi, Strasberi, and Razberi, along with the berry offerings from Finlandia and Smirnoff are very useful as well.
+- Stoli's Blueberi, Strasberi, and Razberi, along with the berry offerings from Finlandia and Smirnoff are useful as well.

 You will also want to check out other fruity flavors like apple, mango, melon, and peach.
 Each of these is available from many vodka brands.

 Two trending flavors are pear and pomegranate and either can be mixed into a variety of drinks.
 For pear, try Grey Goose La Poire and the best pomegranate vodkas come from Charbay and Pearl.

 Other fruity flavors common in vodka are banana, cranberry, grape, grapefruit, and passion fruit.
 These are not quite as versatile or offered by as many brands, but they are quite fun to play around with.

 If you didn't notice the inundation of dessert-flavored vodkas hit the market then you have not been to the liquor store in a few years.
 These include those cake and whipped cream vodkas that seem to be everywhere.

 It all started around 2010 and within a year or two, we saw this trend explode.
 There have been vodkas replicating almost every imaginable sweet tooth indulgence, including kid's cereals and candies, cinnamon rolls and other baked goods, as well as a variety of cakes, pies, and frostings.

 This was led by brands like Pinnacle, who definitely takes the cake on sweet vodkas with a flavored portfolio that has topped over 40 different offerings.
 Big names like Three Olives, Van Gogh, and UV got into the dessert game as well and we saw specialty brands like Cupcake Vodka pop up.